How Can You Manage Negative Emotions Through Emotional Regulation?

 What type of therapy is best for emotional regulation?

 The best therapy for any situation is determined through the collaboration of a therapist and their client.
 However, some therapies have significant strengths that make them more likely to be useful in certain situations.
-In the case of emotion regulation, cognitive-behavioral techniques may be particularly effective.
-Those techniques tend to focus heavily on skill development and coping strategies, allowing people to develop practical solutions to add to their regulation toolkit for future use.
+In the case of poor emotional regulation, cognitive-behavioral techniques may be particularly effective in teaching problem-solving and emotional regulation skills.
+CBT focuses heavily on skill development and coping strategies, allowing people to develop practical solutions to add to their emotion regulation toolkits for future use.

 Five common regulation strategies are listed below:

 - Question your beliefs about emotions.
-It may be helpful for you to critically examine how you think about emotions.
+It may be helpful to examine how you think about emotions.
 Do you see them as good or bad?
 Controllable or uncontrollable?
-Evidence indicates that those who believe that emotions are good and controllable are more likely to make attempts to regulate them.
+Evidence indicates that those who believe emotions are good and controllable are more likely to make attempts to regulate them.

 - Label your feelings.
-Examining and naming your emotions may decrease their intensity, as well as offer more insight into how they can be regulated.
+Examining and naming your emotions following a challenging situation may decrease the intensity of negative feelings, as well as offer more insight into how you can practice emotional control and manage emotions in socially acceptable ways.

 - Journal about your feelings.
-Writing about your emotional experiences may increase happiness, reduce anxiety, and improve performance.
+Journaling can provide a safe space for self-reflection.
+Writing about your emotional experiences may increase happiness, reduce anxiety, and improve well-being.

 - Use self-distancing.
-Viewing yourself from an outside perspective is often helpful, especially when experiencing challenging emotions.
-Taking a “fly on the wall” approach may substantially reduce the intensity of your emotional experience.
+Viewing yourself from an outside perspective is often helpful for self-regulation, especially when experiencing a challenging situation.
+Taking a “fly on the wall” approach may substantially reduce the intensity of your emotional response.

 - Practice mindfulness.
-Mindfulness, or being able to examine the present moment without experiencing adverse emotions, likely offers you more information about the current situation you can use to decide how to regulate your feelings.
+Mindfulness, or being able to examine the present moment without experiencing adverse emotions, likely offers you more information about the current situation, which can help you regulate your emotions and challenge unwanted thoughts.

 What are the three R's of emotional regulation?